- When Cancer Comes Back: Cancer Recurrence

 How is the response to treatment described?

-When a treatment completely gets rid of all tumors that were able to be measured or seen on a test in some way, it is called a complete response or complete remission.
-The decrease in tumor size must last for at least one month to count as a response.
-This does not mean the cancer has been cured.
+When a treatment completely gets rid of all tumors that were seen on a test or that doctors can measure in some way, it is called a complete response or complete remission.
+The decrease in tumor size must last for at least a month to count as a response.
+A complete remission does not mean the cancer has been cured, only that it can no longer be seen on tests.

 In general, a partial response or partial remission means the cancer partly responded to treatment, but still has not gone away.
-If you are in a clinical trial this usually is defined more precisely.
+If you’re in a clinical trial this usually is defined more precisely.
 A partial response is most often defined as at least a 50% reduction in measurable tumor.
-The reduction in tumor size must last for at least 1 month to qualify as a response.
+The reduction in tumor size must last for at least a month to qualify as a response.

 How long is treatment given before the doctor can tell if there is a response?